-The Orysol Circuit, a competition that has been held uninterruptedly for 41 years, being a pioneer in Spain and one of the oldest in Europe, will reach Dénia Tennis Club 22 28 of the July.
+The Orysol Circuit, a competition that has been held uninterruptedly for 41 years, being a pioneer in Spain and the oldest in Europe, will come to the Dénia Tennis Club from 22 to 28 in July.

 This international scoring tournament for the world tennis ranking serves the promising young players of the world tennis as a catapult to get their first ATP points, essential to participate in the big world tournaments.